‘2 self-love tips to ease period pain and anxiety’, written by Rhovie Hulleza, with contributions from Naturopath Caroline Robertson ND*

 Advice from Naturopath, Caroline Robertson, “If diet changes during your period are hard to stick to, try the new khaya supplement for period pain and anxiety relief.

 Khaya is the base for a new natural plant-based medicine called Khapregesic.
 Specifically designed by nature to ease Period Pain and Anxiety.
 It’s high in natural anti-inflammatory and pain-relieving factors plus it has a very high antioxidant profile with prebiotics making it stomach friendly.”

 “Listen to some of my patients in this video to see if it’s worth trying for yourself.”

 - Give your tummy a loving gentle massage before and after eating.
 This can aid digestion and the movement of hormonal fluids.
 It can be extra comforting with a loved one but remember this is self-love, so you make up the rules.

 - Gentle exercise is essential in reducing the duration of period pain.
 Yoga or a walk, especially when done regularly, releases endorphins which will help with your mood too.

-So, the next time Aunt Flow comes for a visit, prepare her some small snacks then take her out for a walk.
+So, the next time you experience when Aunt Flow comes for a visit, prepare her some small snacks then take her out for a walk.
 When you get back the two of you can kick your feet up and watch a movie with a heat pack on your stomach, sipping some herbal tea.
-I guarantee the self-love will ease your period pain every month.
+I guarantee the self-love will ease your period pain and anxiety every month.